pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/04_How senior engineers build react apps.md

 ---

-<u><strong>Component based architecture:</strong></u> By structuring applications into self-contained, reusable components, each designed to do a specific task, <u>senior engineers maintain a flexible codebase.</u>
+<ins><strong>Component based architecture:</strong></ins> By structuring applications into self-contained, reusable components, each designed to do a specific task, <ins>senior engineers maintain a flexible codebase.</ins>

 Ex: